Zeioth/compiler.nvim/README.md

   * A way to transpile: toggleterm + tmux.
   * A way run the project: Just keep the website opened in your browser.
+* **Is this plugin also support build automation utilities?** We are currently adding this feature.
+Please be patient.

 ### How can I compile videogames?
 The workflow of game development is essentially very different from just compiling and running a program.
 It involve loading editing and running scenes.
 While there is no way for us to support it directly, here I offer you some tricks: